Literacy fundraisers

 Sponsored spell

 Sandy Middleton, PTA Chair, Swaffield Primary School, Wandsworth (516 pupils): ‘Our sponsored spell links so well with our school’s focus on literacy.
-It’s one of the easiest events that we organise and the school is supportive.
+It’s one of the easiest events we have organised, and the school is supportive.
 The literacy coordinator sets an age-appropriate list of words for each year group, which is sent home (with a sponsorship form) before the half-term break.
-The children are asked to practise the words and seek sponsorship (eg 10p for every correct word).
+The children are asked to practise the words and seek sponsorship (eg, 10p for every correct word).
 Teachers then test the children when they return from the holidays and send a note home to parents confirming how many words they spelt correctly.
-The children then bring in their sponsorship money, and voila!
-This year we raised £1,700!
-The PTA give a prize (normally a book voucher) to the top fundraisers.
-It’s the only event we run that asks children to seek some sort of sponsorship, so parents seem happy to support it.’
+The children bring in their sponsorship money, and voila!
+This year we raised £1,700.
+The PTA award a prize (normally a book voucher) to the top fundraisers.
+It’s the only event we run where we ask children to seek sponsorship, so parents seem happy to support it.’

 Word in a word